patieru12/zuri-traning-php-authentication/README.md

 ## Setup

-Please make sure the db folder is writable by the web serve.
+Please make sure the db folder is writable by the web server.

 ## Author
 Ruberandinda Patience